helix-iot/helix-sandbox/README.md

   > If this is the first time you use Helix Sandbox, we recommend that you proceed in the order above.

-  > The CORS (Cross-Origin Resource Sharing) support has been disabled in Moon 0.0.2 release.
+  > The CORS (Cross-Origin Resource Sharing) support has been disabled in Mars 0.0.2 release.
 <br>

 ## Additional Resources